-Revenue from sales of software licenses sold through direct and indirect channels is recognized upon shipment of the related product, if the requirements of FASB ASC Topic 985-605, Software Revenue Recognition ("ASC 985-605") are met, including evidence of an arrangement, delivery, fixed or determinable fee, collectability and VSOE of the fair value of the undelivered element.
+Revenue from sales of software licenses sold through direct and indirect channels is recognized upon shipment of the related product, if the requirements of Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 985-605, Software Revenue Recognition ("ASC 985-605") are met, including evidence of an arrangement, delivery, fixed or determinable fee, collectability and VSOE of the fair value of the undelivered element.
 If the requirements of ASC 985-605 are not met at the date of shipment, revenue is not recognized until such elements are known or resolved.
 Revenue from customer support services, or maintenance revenue, includes post-contract support and the rights to unspecified upgrades and enhancements.
 VSOE of fair value for customer support services is determined by reference to the price the customer pays for such element when sold separately; that is, the renewal rate offered to customers.
-In those instances, when objective and reliable evidence of fair value exists for the undelivered items but not for the delivered items, the residual method is used to allocate the arrangement consideration.
-Under the residual method, the amount of arrangement consideration allocated to the delivered items are agregate fair value of the undelivered items.
+In those instances when objective and reliable evidence of fair value exists for the undelivered items but not for the delivered items, the residual method is used to allocate the arrangement consideration.
+Under the residual method, the amount of arrangement consideration allocated to the delivered items equals the total arrangement consideration less the aggregate fair value of the undelivered items.
 Revenue from post-contract customer support is recognized ratably over the term of the contract.
 Certain customers have agreements that provide for usage fees above fixed minimums.
 Usage fees above fixed minimums are recognized as revenue when such amounts are reasonably estimable and billable.
 Revenue from professional services is recognized when such services are delivered.
-When a software sales arrangement requires professional services related to significant production, modification or customization of software, or when a customer considers professional services essential to the functionality of the software product, revenue is recognized based on predetermined milestone objectives required to complete the project, as those milestone objectives are deemed to be substantive in relation to the work perform
+When a software sales arrangement requires professional services related to significant production, modification or customization of software, or when a customer considers professional services essential to the functionality of the software product, revenue is recognized based on predetermined milestone objectives required to complete the project, as those milestone objectives are deemed to be substantive in relation to the work performed.
+Any expected losses on contracts in progress are recorded in the period in which the losses become probable and reasonably estimable.

-The Company provides hosting services that give customers access to software that resides on Company servers.
+The Company provides hosting services that give customers access to software that resides on its servers.
 The Company's model typically includes an up-front fee and a monthly commitment from the customer that commences upon completion of the implementation through the remainder of the customer life.
 The up-front fee is the initial setup fee, or the implementation fee.
 The monthly commitment includes, but is not limited to, a fixed monthly fee or a transactional fee based on system usage that exceeds monthly minimums.
 If the up-front fee does not have standalone value, revenue is deferred until the date the customer commences use of the Company's services, at which point the up-front fees are recognized ratably over the life of the customer arrangement.
-If the up-front fee has standalone value, revenue is deferred until the work has been performed.
-In determining whether professional services have standalone value, the Company considers the following factors for each customer arrangement: availability of the services from other vendors, the nature of the professional services, the timing of when the professional services contract was signed in comparison to the subscription service start date and the contractual dependence of the subscription service on the customer's satisfaction with the professional services work.
+The Company does not view the signing of the contract or the provision of initial setup services as discrete earnings events that have stand-alone value.
+Revenue is typically deferred until the date the customer commences use of services, at which point the up-front fees are recognized ratably over the life of the customer value.
+Revenue is typically deferred until the date the customer commences use of services, at which point the up-front fees are recognized ratably over the life of the customer arrangement.